duc-hectre/terraform-aws-sam-example-2-tf/README.md

 - Use SAM:
   - To develop, test & debug the source code of lambda function.
   - Build & deploy for API Gateway, Lambda as well as related IAM roles, policies.
   - There is a separated github repository for this part.
+Can find the SAM repo here [SAM part](https://github.com/duc-hectre/terraform-aws-sam-example-2-sam)

 # Sample architecture